Top 10 Home Workout Videos Reviewed

 Different dance/music types to suit your mood

-Company focuses on fun, body positivity for all
+The company focuses on fun, body positivity for all

 Instructor lets you go at your most comfortable pace

-No "90 day challenges" to make you feel locked in
+No "90-day challenges" to make you feel locked in

 Dancing is great cardio, but won't build much strength and isn't effective for sports training